 Specification 2107.03, G does not permit testing by "walk‑out" of a sheepsfoot roller in lieu of density testing as a demonstration of suitable compaction.
 "Roller Walk‑out" is obtained when the soil is able to support the sheepsfoot type roller on its feet.
-A roller is considered to be supported on its feet when the feet penetrate not more than 75 mm (3 inches) into a 200 mm (8 inch) lift.
+A roller is considered to be supported on its feet when the feet penetrate not more than 3 inches into a 8 inch lift.

 If the moisture content of soils containing less than 15% sand is below optimum, over compaction can result; therefore the inspector should be alert to the moisture content of soils on which this unit is used.

 Except for sod, all trees, shrubs, cornstalks, and other vegetation are to be removed and disposed of according to Specification 2101.03.
 After cornstalks and tall grass are cut and removed, the area within the need lines is to be thoroughly disked.
-Per Specification 2107.03, C, on embankments less than 2 m (5 feet) high, the sod is to be bladed to the outer portions of the fill.
+Per Specification 2107.03, C, on embankments less than 5 feet high, the sod is to be bladed to the outer portions of the fill.
 This sod may be placed in the fill outside a plane made by a 1:1 slope down from the shoulder line.
-Disked sod may be left in areas where the fill height is more than 3 m (5 feet) without causing stability problems.
+Disked sod may be left in areas where the fill height is more than 5 feet without causing stability problems.
 Tree stumps shall not be buried in the toe of embankments, since there is the possibility of a void, settlement, or the development of a slide plane.